Please note that this article may contain affiliate links. You can read my full disclosure at the bottom of the page.

 Reading this post helped a lot, too.
 Especially the part about being seen as intimidating.
 Oh, yes.
 Give me some of that! 🙂

 My original plan was to stop dyeing my pixie for a while and then buzz it off.
 I was planning a long vacation about four months out where I would be wearing a hat of some sort almost exclusively so I thought it’d work just fine.

-How far along are you in the transition process?
+How far along are you in the gray hair transition process?
 And how are you feeling about it?
 Are you happy with your progress?

 I am done!
 Of course, my hair is only about an inch long, too!
 I feel good!
 I’m ready for a little more length and to go back to the undercut pixie thing I’d been wearing but other than that, I feel so much better about this transition than the one a couple years ago.

-If you’ve finished transitioning, how long did it take you?
+If you’ve finished transitioning to gray hair, how long did it take you?
 How do you feel about it?